Introduction to DevOps Automation

 Let’s see how we can use tools with every phase of SDLC or general product development:

-- Continuous Development: Continuous development includes continuous planning and continuous integration which can involve tools like git SVN and bitbucket to maintain the code structures or versioning.
+- Continuous Development: Continuous development includes ongoing planning and integration, involving tools like git SVN and bitbucket to maintain the code structures or versioning.

-- Continuous Testing: When the development team forks a branch and commits code, then the testing team will fetch the test branch and then will feed into the testing team where tools like Jenkins, Hudson and bamboo can be used for maintaining the builds with unit testing and all.
+- Continuous Testing: When the development team forks a branch and commits code, the testing team will fetch the test branch and feed it to the testing team, where tools like Jenkins, Hudson, and Bamboo can maintain the builds with unit testing and all.

-- Continuous Delivery: Continuous delivery involves packaging and making the applications deployed into one resource.
-Tools like Docker and OpenStack are used to deploy and deliver products into production.
+- Continuous Delivery: Continuous delivery involves packaging and deploying the applications into one resource.
+People use tools like Docker and OpenStack to deploy and deliver products into production.

-- Continuous Monitoring: Continuous monitoring involves that phase of production that makes use of monitoring tools like Nagios, Kubernetes.
-Continuous feedback and loops also work as an enhancement to the overall process of automation thus making it more powerful.
+- Continuous Monitoring: Continuous monitoring involves that phase of production that uses monitoring tools like Nagios and Kubernetes.
+Constant feedback and loops also enhance the overall automation process, thus making it more powerful.

 Advantages of Using Automation in DevOps